BeSpunky/angular-google-maps/wiki/Internal-Workings.md

 <br/>

 # Solution
 `@bespunky/angular-google-maps` implements different tools which play together nicely to automate the process of wrapping and delegation.
-I'll explain in a nutshell how they play together, but will leave links to parts from the source code just in case you're curious.
+I'll explain in a briefly how they play together and leave links to parts from the source code just in case you're curious.

 ## Wrappers
 The main purpose of these is **transparently** delegating function calls to the native object, **without implementing anything on the wrapper itself**.
 In turn, this also allows for preprocessing and postprocessing.